-Sergio Cocchia is the President of Crew Group of Companies, a hotel, spa and property management company.
-Mr. Cocchia oversees a varied business venture with his partner and wife Wendy Lisogar-Cocchia.
+Sergio Cocchia is the President of Crew Group of Companies, a hotel and property Management Company.
+Dr. Cocchia oversees a varied business venture with his partner and wife Wendy Lisogar-Cocchia.

-Mr. Cocchia is proud to have served for 12 years as President of the Board of Directors of the Mediated Learning Academy and the Variety Learning Center, an independent school serving special children with a variety of diagnosis and learning problems.
+Dr. Cocchia served for 12 years as President of the Board of Directors of the Mediated Learning Academy and the Variety Learning Center, an independent school serving special children with a variety of diagnosis and learning problems.

 Wendy Lisogar-Cocchia O.B.C., LL.D.
 (Hon)